Chapter 12 BWV 113 Herr Jesu Christ, du höchstes Gut

 The writing for the two singers strongly emphasises this point.
 Bach returns to the rhythm of the opening movement, that of an oddly bizarre minuet.
 But here there is no preparation and no opening ritornello; the alto enters immediately----God forgive me.

 This fervent plea is taken up four bars later by the soprano against which the alto sings----Zorn errege----the rousing of [God's] anger----declaimed by a long convoluted melisma of semi-quavers.
 A marked feature of much of the movement is the coming together of both voices in extended melismas in 3rds and 6ths, of quite extraordinary length.
 Where, one wonders, is it possible to take breath?
-Perhaps it is a depiction of the prayer which is not, in this instance, so much expression of refined reflection as one of breathless urgency.
+Perhaps it is a depiction of the prayer which is not, in this instance, so much an expression of refined reflection as one of breathless urgency.

 The momentum carries on unabated until the very last line----in kindlichem Gehorsam lebe----[living] as an obedient child.
 Here in these final bars the vocal rhythms become more plain and foursquare as the music expresses the simplicity of the idea.
 Nevertheless, God's anger echoes to the very end in the continuo’s semi-quavers.